-Tony is a JD/MPP candidate at UC Berkeley School of Law and Harvard Kennedy School.
-He previously graduated from UC Berkeley with a BS in Business Administration and earned his high school diploma from Phillips Academy, Andover.
+Tony Choi (Berkeley Law & HKS, JD/MPP, 2026) graduated from UC Berkeley with a BS in Business Administration and earned his high school diploma from Phillips Academy, Andover.
 After college, Tony worked as an investment banker at J.P.
 Morgan, and during law school, Tony interned as a law clerk at the California Department of Justice.
-With an interest in the intersection of government, law, and business, Tony currently holds positions as an associate editor on the California Law Review and as a senior editor on the HKS Student Policy Review.
+Interested in the intersection of government, law, and business, he currently is an associate editor on the California Law Review.

-Charlie Pozniak has spent the last three years working at the World Bank on data-driven policymaking in Central Asia.
+Charlie Pozniak (HKS, MPP, 2025) has spent the last three years working at the World Bank on data-driven policymaking in Central Asia.
 This predominantly involved work around the intersection between poverty, social protection, and governance.
-He graduated from Oxford with a degree in history, before playing professional sport in the UK.
+He graduated from Oxford with a degree in History, before playing professional sport in the UK.
 He is fascinated by emerging technologies, business-government relationships, and moonshot ideas to combat global development challenges.

 Democracy, Politics and Institutions Department

-Sama is a second year Master of Theological Studies candidate at the Harvard Divinity School, studying the intersection of religion, conflict, and humanitarian action in the Middle East.
-Previously, she worked in the international development and education sectors in the U.S., Palestine, and Nepal.
+Sama Shah (HDS, MTS, 2024) studies the intersection of religion, conflict, and humanitarian action in the Middle East.
+Previously, she worked in the international development and education sectors in the US, Palestine, and Nepal.
 Committed to the amplification of women’s voices during and after conflict, Sama is a Senior Editor at the Oxford Initiative for Global Ethics and Human Rights’ Global Women’s Narratives Project, where she documents the gender-based harms women suffer during wartime.
-She graduated from the University of Southern California in 2019 with honors in Political Science.
+She graduated from USC in 2019 with honors in Political Science.

-Samriddhi Vij is a second year MPP Candidate at the Harvard Kennedy School.
-Her interests include Middle Eastern policy and politics, peacebuilding and programming in conflict-affected areas.
+Samriddhi Vij (HKS, MPP, 2024) is interested in Middle Eastern policy and politics, peacebuilding and programming in conflict-affected areas.
 Previously, she has worked with the Executive Office of the Secretary General at the United Nations.

 International and Global Affairs Department

-Chacier is a graduate student in Middle Eastern Studies at Harvard University’s Graduate School of Arts and Sciences, specializing in Political and Intellectual Thought and History.
+Chacier Alexander (CMES, AM, 2024) studies at Harvard University’s Graduate School of Arts and Sciences, specializing in Political and Intellectual Thought and History.
 His background includes a degree in History and French, with minors in Middle Eastern and European Studies.
-At the HKS Student Policy Review, he is excited to take on the role of Senior Editor for the International and Global Affairs Department.
-This opportunity allows him to work in topics he is passionate about, specifically international relations and security, the environment and energy, and globalization.
+He is passionate about international relations and security, the environment and energy, and globalization.

 Mohammad Al-Mailam is a Kuwaiti international student concentrating in Middle Eastern history and politics at GSAS.
 He is interested in the comparative politics of democratization and authoritarianism, the international relations of climate change, and the political economy of migration.
 Before Harvard, Mohammad was a James C. Gaither Junior Fellow at the Carnegie Endowment for International Peace.